suny-poly-cs-club/HumanZoo/README.md

 Contributing rules
 ==================
 When contributing, you must work on separate branches and then make pull requests to master for new features and changes.
 You can do this from within the Github.com UI.
+Github may suggest "Compare & Pull Request" when viewing the repo.
+Otherwise, there is a "New pull request" option next to the branch button.
+The base will be "master" and compare will be your branch.
+You can choose to write a commit but we require at least a title.
+Then there's a big green "Create pull request" button, and then you're good to go.